 - Once the above information has been provided (or a site assessment has been done), Dave will provide you with a written quotation.
-If you are in Victoria, you may then apply for funding for the project from the Department of Health (and we will even fill in the grant application form for you if you wish).
+If you are in Victoria, you may then apply for funding for the project from the Department of Health (we will even fill in the grant application form for you if you wish).

-- Once the project is approved by the client and funding is received (where grants are applied for), we obtain all necessary permits (this is particularly relevant for Victorian cemeteries), and then David will book in a date that suits the cemetery for the search to be performed.
+- Once the project is approved by the client, we obtain all necessary permits (this is particularly relevant for Victorian cemeteries), and then David will book in a date that suits the cemetery for the search to be performed.

 - The cemetery trust will need to prepare the search area so that it is suitable for the equipment we use.
 This usually entails mowing the grass and removing any rubbish from the area; more details about this can be found on the last two pages of this template cemetery quote.

 - The on-site work is performed.
 We can search an area of dimensions up to 50 metres by 50 metres in a day, assuming there are no obstacles.
-Obstacles such as trees and headstones will slow down the search speed.
+Obstacles such as trees, shrubs, and headstones will slow down the search speed.

 - After the on-site work is done, we return to our office in Melbourne and examine all the data we collected, and write up a report detailing our findings.
 This process can take several weeks to several months, depending on the size of the search area.
 You can read some example reports we’ve written for past clients here.